Melpomene - Fotolia

 Operations teams are also concerned about container security.
 Cloud container services can shift some of the burden to the provider, but users are ultimately responsible for many of the configuration and security tasks, Chen said.

 Furthermore, AWS does not always exhibit the same flexibility as alternatives such as Google Kubernetes Engine, which was built from the start around Kubernetes and scalability, said Torsten Volk, managing research director at Enterprise Management Associates.
-Customers want seamless scalability to avoid overprovisioning, and it's a legitimate area of improvement for AWS container services, he said.
+Customers want seamless scalability to avoid overprovisioning, and it's a legitimate of improvement for AWS container services, he said.

 Finally, companies that prioritize cross-cloud portability over speed should avoid deep integration with proprietary services of any specific cloud, including AWS, Bartoletti said.